gioa/databricks-todo-app-lakebase/README.md

 # 3. Set up environment variables
 cp server/env.example .env
 # Edit .env with your Lakebase credentials
+# **Note:** For local development, you may need to generate a new client secret for your app service principal

 # 4. Build the frontend
 npm run build